bids-standard/bids-specification/src/04-modality-specific-files/29-motion.md

          ├─ sub-<label>[_ses-<label>]_task-<label>_events.tsv
          └─ sub-<label>[_ses-<label>]_task-<label>_events.json
 ```

-As there are a variety of data formats originating from various tracking systems and there is no single standard that all researchers agree on, this BEP proposes one easy to use and flexible way to store motion data.
-For the current BEP, motion data MUST be stored in a `*_motion.tsv` file.
+As there are a variety of data formats originating from various tracking systems and there is no single standard that all researchers agree on, this BEP proposes one easy to use and flexible way to store motion data. or the current BEP, motion data MUST be stored in a `*_motion.tsv` file.
+A tracking system is defined as a group of tracking devices that share hardware properties (same recording device) and/or software properties (for example same sampling rates).
+For example if the position of multiple optical markers is processed via one recording unit, this would be definied as a tracking system.
 Note that it is not uncommon to have multiple tracking systems to record at the same time.
 Each tracking system should have its own `*[tracksys-<label>]_motion.tsv` file.
 One column per channel per tracking system is intended in the `*[tracksys-<label>]_motion.tsv` file.
+The header of each colum should correspond to one entry in a `*_channels.tsv` file.
 All relevant metadata about a tracking systems is stored in the sidecar `*_motion.json` file in the subfield trackingsystem.
 The data from each tracking system in their original format, if different from `.tsv`, can be stored in the [`/sourcedata` directory](../02-common-principles.md#source-vs-raw-vs-derived-data).
 The original data format might additionally hold more metadata than currently being specified in the `*_motion.json` file.

 ### Sidecar JSON (`*_motion.json`)
 Generic fields (shared with other BIDS modalities) MUST be present: